interuss/dss/monitoring/uss_qualifier/scenarios/flight_planning/inject_successful_flight_intent.md

 ## Successful planning check

-All flight intent data provided is correct and valid and free of conflict in space and time, therefore it should have been planned by the USS.
+All flight intent data provided is correct and valid and free of conflict in space and time, therefore it should have been planned by the USS per **interuss.automated_testing.flight_planning.ExpectedBehavior**.
 If the USS indicates a conflict, this check will fail.
 If the USS indicates that the flight was rejected, this check will fail.
 If the USS indicates that the injection attempt failed, this check will fail.